Cfomodz/tiefling/README.md

 *Work In Progress:* To view images in real 3D, mirror your computer screen to your VR headset.
 [Virtual Desktop](https://www.vrdesktop.net/) works well.
 Switch to `Half SBS` or `Full SBS` in the Tiefling menu, then do the same in Virtual Desktop.
 Works best in fullscreen.
 Switch back to normal view in Virtual Desktop to adjust settings.

+## Hosting

+It's a static website, all the 3D generation happens in your browser.
+So, host the contents of the `public` folder yourself however you like.
+But give it its own domain, it's not tested to work in subfolders yet.

 ## Todo

 - Make interface usable in HSBS and FSBS VR views.